Chart Color Schemes

 Eleebana is considerably less culturally diverse than average when assessed alongside AreaSearch's national rankings for language and cultural background related metrics

-Eleebana's population showed lower cultural diversity, with 86.1% born in Australia, 94.8% being citizens, and 94.7% speaking English only at home.
+Eleebana had a lower than average cultural diversity, with 86.1% of its population born in Australia, 94.8% being citizens, and 94.7% speaking English only at home.
 Christianity was the predominant religion, accounting for 55.2%.
-Notably, Judaism was overrepresented at 0.3%, compared to 0.1% across Rest of NSW.
+Judaism, however, was overrepresented at 0.3%, compared to 0.1% regionally.

 Frequently Asked Questions - Diversity